alozano-77/AWS-SAA-C02-Course/README.md

 `www.netflix.com.`

-The period is assumed to be there in a browser when it's not present.
+The last period is assumed to be there in a browser when it's not present.
 The DNS Root is hosted on DNS Root Servers (13).
 These are hosted by 12 major companies.

-**Root Hints** is a pointer to the DNS Root server
+**Root Hints** is a pointer to the DNS Root servers provided by the OS vendor

 Process